PhilaeRoetta/PREDICT_PROJECT/manual.md

 - Gameday Number of points

-    For each player, the gameday number of points is the sum of:
+    For each player, the gameday number of points is the sum of scores for all predicted games related to the gameday:
     - Good winner score
     - Good score difference score
     - Automatic score